ifiokonko/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this repo contains the following tasks on more pointers, rrays and strings
+0x07 even more pointers, arrays and strings